Chapter 16 · Ansible Automation and Configuration Management

 enabled: no

-Table 16‑7 New repo definition
+Table 16-7 New Software Repository Information

 root@linuxprobe:/etc/ansible# ansible all -m yum_repository -a 'name="EX294_BASE" description="EX294 base software" baseurl="file:///media/cdrom/BaseOS" gpgcheck=yes enabled=1 gpgkey="file:///media/cdrom/RPM-GPG-KEY-redhat-release"'